lovisXII/Klaw_CORE/README.md

 Running the above command will run the simulation and generate a wave file ``logs/vlt_dump.vcd`` that can be visualise using gtkwave

-## Riscof
+## Multi tests using Riscof

-Riscof is an open source framework that allow to test your design.
+[Riscof](https://github.com/riscv-software-src/riscof) is an open source framework that allow to test your design.
 It is splitted in one test per instruction that allow to detect most type of error.\
-Our design has a ``100% pass`` rate on the rv32i tests.\
+Our design has a ``100% pass`` rate on the **RV32I** tests.\
-In the past we encountered error while running C files even with a 100% pass rate on riscof so the framework is not perfect.
-That is why we also run some custom C programm that allow us to test more deeply the design.\
+In the past we encountered error while running C programms even with a 100% pass rate on riscof so the framework is not perfect.\
-Every test we run pass successfully so please reach out if you encounter any issue.
+This is why we also run some custom C programm that allow us to test more deeply the design.\
+If you encounter any issue while executing a programm and that you triple check your programm should work properly please reach out.\
 If you want to manually run a riscof test file you can run the following command :
 ```make
 make core_tb
 obj_dir/Vcore riscof/riscof_work/rv32i/I/src/test_name/dut/my.elf --riscof signature.txt
 ```
-This will run the elf file in the test directory and generate a signature file name ``signature.txt``.\
+This will run the riscof elf file and generate a signature file name ``signature.txt``.\
  To verify the test ran successfully, riscof compared the generated file ``signature.txt`` with the one in ``riscof/riscof_work/rv32i/I/src/test_name/ref/Reference-spike.signature ``

 # Design